MAP IT

 Planet Word is the world’s first voice-activated museum and brings language and words to life with immersive and interactive exhibits for all ages.
 Visitors can deliver a famous speech, watch a library book come to life, sing karaoke tunes and more.
 The museum also offers a variety of programming and events.
 Tickets can be reserved for free in advance, although donations are appreciated.

-The only museum of its kind, you'll search for secret doors (the Mansion has more than 80 of them!), find your way through themed rooms and discover covert passages to a world never experienced at The Mansion on O Street & O Street Museum.
+The only museum of its kind, you'll search for secret doors (the Mansion has more than 80 of them!), find your way through themed rooms and discover covert passages to a world never experienced at the O Museum in the Mansion.
 You'll be walking in the footsteps of presidents and freedom fighters, historians, authors, artists, musicians, athletes and scholars.
-Ongoing family-oriented events include O'Kids Playdates, Above & Beyond Hunts and Secret Door Experiences.